FloWatt: The world's most powerful tidal farm

 Independent producer of renewable energy for over 30 years.
 Qair develops, finances, builds and operates onshore and offshore wind farms, solar photovoltaic power plants and renewable hydrogen production projects.

-• Candidate in French calls for tenders for floating and fixed offshore wind projects.
+- Candidate for French tenders for floating and land-based offshore wind projects.

 French leader in marine tidal power.
 HydroQuest designs, manufactures and installs tidal turbine farms capable of producing electricity from marine currents.